MoBiodiv/mobsim/README.md

 endemics-area relationships and the distance-decay of community similarity.

-A detailed introduction of the package is available at [bioRxiv](https://www.biorxiv.org/content/10.1101/209502v1).
+A detailed introduction of the package is available on [bioRxiv](https://www.biorxiv.org/content/10.1101/209502v1).

 ## Installation